shpml/fundamentals/07_chapter/02_lesson.md

 ```

-Each of these entries represents a commit for this project, and gives a lot of other useful information including when the commit was made, who made it, and (if the person wrote a good commit message) what that particular commit does.
+Each of these entries represents a commit for this project, and gives a lot of other useful information including: when the commit was made; who made the commit; and, if a quality message was included, a description of the code being committed.

 ---